 Head to head competition is not a GOOD thing and newer firms commonly lose to more established firms in such a competition.
-That’s the notion behind “Blue Oceans“.
+That’s the notion behind “Blue Oceans“, which I highly recommend.

 What are your strengths — what do you do well?
 What resources can you commit to your social media strategy — include tangibles such as owned products and money, plus intangible resources such as time and network connections?

 Be realistic.
-What do you realistically hope to accomplish with your plan.
-Having a set of reasonable objectives helps you set priorities, determine what actions to take, and generally directs your tactics.
+What do you realistically hope to accomplish with your plan?
+Having a set of reasonable objectives helps you set priorities, determine what actions to take, and generally direct your tactics.
 Be sure you have SMART goals for your social media strategy.

 Step 3: Planning